jeremy9959/jeremy9959.github.io/README.md

   points in the convex hull of two linearly separable point sets.
 The animation at the top of this page came from this notebook.

+### Fun

+- [It's Hard to Be Funny as Dean](ItsHardToBeFunnyAsDean.md) -- a song written during my stint as Dean of CLAS at UConn.
+- [I am the very model of a Provost Acadmical](https://www.youtube.com/watch?v=xn_P-lxrju8) -- a pastiche composed in honor of Peter Nicholls's retirement as Provost from UConn.

 ### Banjo

 I'm a student of clawhammer and two-finger style old-time banjo.
 Some videos of my playing are available on [my youtube channel](https://www.youtube.com/channel/UCA1BW10SyK-G2AJlajKY99w).
 Here is a two-finger arrangement of New Five Cent